RedHatProductSecurity/security-data-guidelines/docs/csaf-vex.md

 when `product_versions` are nested under `architecture` object, they are fixed components and the `name` attribute will include a specific version number and the specific architecture format.

-In the example below, you can see the fixed kernel component's name is "kernel-0:3.10.0-693.112.1.el7.src" which includes the specific version number "0:3.10.0-693.112.1.el7" and architecture format ".src".
+In the example below, you can see the fixed kernel component's name is `kernel-0:3.10.0-693.112.1.el7.src` which includes the specific version number `0:3.10.0-693.112.1.el7` and architecture format `.src`.

 ```json
 {
   "branches": [